lexcao/konverter/README.md

 * support nested class
 * support for Java
 * fix bugs
-* support for using the default value of parameters on constructor or fields on class from original when missing(from now, Kotlin KAPT is only support for [default value of fields](https://youtrack.jetbrains.com/issue/KT-30164), but not for [parameters](https://youtrack.jetbrains.com/issue/KT-29355))
+* support for using the default value of parameters on constructors or fields on class from original when missing(from now, Kotlin KAPT is only support for [default value of fields](https://youtrack.jetbrains.com/issue/KT-30164), but not for [parameters](https://youtrack.jetbrains.com/issue/KT-29355))